valtech-sd/yia-scavenger-hunt-station-software/InteractiveStationServer/README-InteractiveStationServer.md

 ## TODO

 * (Stash) Implement rfid scan event with set of state - the GPIO event should use the static method BoxState.recordGuestScan(); See the TODO in the file EventsReceiver.js.
 * (Stash) Implement lights control logic in GpioController.js, controlLights() method (already wired into /api/control-lights).
-See the TODO in the file.
+See the TODO in the file GpioController.js.
+  - Note, we can add an ENUM to the swagger yaml file to ensure the sequence keys are validated by the API prior to calling the controller.
 * (??)
 Front end views matching [Sequence of client actions](#Sequence-of-client-actions).
 * (Eric) Implement the logging endpoint
 * (Eric) Implement the logging file